 Those are some pretty strong claims.
 Unfortunately, there has not been enough focused research to support all them scientifically.
 Given what we DO know about the dental-disease connection, however, I sincerely believe that anything that helps to remove bacterial overgrowth from the mouth is going to drastically reduce inflammation, and the possibility of disease, in the body as a whole.

 I work with women who have Breast Cancer all over the world and one of the first pieces of information I ask them is about their oral health, especially if they have any root canals.
 Focusing on good oral health is part of the 7 Essentials System™ for good reason.
 There is a direct link between bacterial overgrowth in the mouth and Breast Cancer.
-A five-year study conducted at the Institute for Cancer Sciences at the University of Glasgow involving over 300 women with Breast Cancer found that 93 percent of them had root canals.

 The connection between the mouth and the body makes sense.
 According to the Acupuncture Meridian System, your teeth are living organisms which are connected to the rest of your body.